erlend-sh/erlend-sh/workbio.md

 In typical gamedev fashion we've since missed our intended launch date by a nautical mile.
 2025 will be Fish Folk's big year; we just gotta fix the internet real quick first.

-## Community OS & the fediverse
+## Muni Town & open comms protocols

 In 2023 the web I'd grown up in started to come apart at the seams.
 I began writing about it in a series called [Reclaiming my digital identity](https://blog.erlend.sh/reclaiming-my-digital-identity).
 This train of thought quickly led to the conceptual and progressively tangible notion of a [Community OS](https://blog.erlend.sh/assembling-community-os), an operating system for digital communications, assembled with modern-day web protocols.

-[2023 was a year of much rumination and writing](https://blog.erlend.sh/archive/).
+[2023 was a year of much rumination and writing](https://blog.erlend.sh/archive/) about the *fediverse* and other emerging web protocols.
 As the months passed the urgency of change grew more intense.
-By early 2024 I teamed up with the lead dev of Fish Folk to reify what felt like our best shot at making all of our other indie ventures possible downstream: [Weird](https://weird.one/).
+By early 2024 I teamed up with the lead dev of Fish Folk to reify what felt like our best shot at making all of our other indie ventures possible downstream: [Weird](https://weird.one/), which has since morphed into [Roomy](https://a.roomy.space/), a [gardenable](https://blog.muni.town/chatty-community-gardens/) group chat.